Two thousand fifteen was a hell of a year! Continue reading 2015: A Year in Review

 But I do love the music.
 To me, the Christmas experience is my father making the family wait with diminishing patience on the big morning as he makes coffee, brings in the paper,and takes care of the fire in the woodstove—all to a soundtrack Christmas albums that he has carefully (read: slowly) selected and placed in the CD changer.1

 In the spirit of the holiday, I wanted to share a collection of what I consider to be a perfect Christmas album—my favorite versions of my favorite classics, along with some non-traditional songs that I find suit the season.
-Enjoy… Continue reading The Best Christmas Album of All Time!
+Enjoy… (and if you want to go listen to this as a playlist, you’re in luck!)
+Continue reading The Best Christmas Album of All Time!

 By the time this posts, I will be completing the last of 6 training sessions over the last two weeks.
 The culmination of weeks of planning and preparation reminds me of why I don’t use slideshows.
 For my style of presentation, I far prefer the lost art of the chalk-talk.
 Continue reading Why I Hate Slideshows